vincentarelbundock/Rdatasets/doc/survival/rst/colon.rst

 report in Moertel (1991).
 A version of the data with less follow-up time was used in the paper by Lin (1994).

-Peter Higgins has pointed out a data inconsistency, revealed by ``table(colon$nodes, colon$node4)``.
-We don't know which of the two variables is actually correct so have elected not to 'fix' it.
-(Real data has warts, why not have some in the example data too?)

 References
 ~~~~~~~~~~